Tukimihia Simpkins

-Tukimihia Simpkins (born 24 December 2001) is a professional rugby league footballer who plays as a for the Gold Coast Titans in the National Rugby League (NRL).
+Tukimihia Simpkins (born 24 December 2001) is a professional rugby league footballer who last played as a for the Gold Coast Titans in the National Rugby League (NRL).

 Background

 Simpkins was born in Rotorua, New Zealand, and is of NZ Māori descent.

 Career

 Early career

 Simpkins begun his career playing rugby union for Rotorua Boys High School first XV.
 He signed with Super Rugby franchise the Chiefs when he was 15 and held brief talks with the Crusaders.
 He was first spotted by North Queensland Cowboys scouts at the New Zealand 15s rugby league tournament in Rotorua in 2016.

 He became a New Zealand Secondary Schools rugby league representative and played for the New Zealand Residents team in 2019 before heading to Australia in 2020.

 In 2020, he was signed by the North Queensland Cowboys, he played one game with North Queensland feeder club the Townsville Blackhawks in the under 20s competition.
 He was brought to the Wests Tigers on a three-year deal in a player swap deal with Kane Bradley.